Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 ### `src/lib.rs`

-The entrypoint of our Rust project, initialized with a stub function that's exported to WebAssembly:
+The entrypoint of our Rust project, initialized with a placeholder function that is exported to WebAssembly:

 ```rust
 use wasm_bindgen::prelude::*;